chase-slept/chase-blog/_drafts/new-post.md

 ### Configure Cloudflare Tunnel

-To begin, we'll create the local endpoint for our tunnel by using a Docker container.
-[We'll follow the instructions provided by Cloudflare.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) You can follow the Docker instructions or modify them to suit your needs.
-I setup my connector in a Docker container using a compose file like the one below:
+To begin, we'll create the first endpoint for our Cloudflare Tunnel.
+We'll follow [the instructions provided by Cloudflare](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to install the connector utility, *cloudflared*; where and how you install it is up to you.
+For ease and simplicty, I decided to install it in a Docker container on my Raspberry Pi, which is where most of the containers on my network live.
+You can follow the Docker instructions as-is or modify them to better suit your needs.
+I setup my connector using a Docker Compose file like the one below:

 {% highlight yaml linenos %}
 version: 3.9